allegheny-computer-science-203-s2021/lab03/README.md

 * To practice scrum agile methodology in the long-term software engineer project.

-* To experience planning, estimation, task generation, and implementation during a sprint.
+* To experience planning, [estimation](, task generation, and implementation during a sprint.

-* To continue to learn how to use ZenHub boards to manage a software project.
+* To continue to learn how to use ZenHub board and its [sprint](https://help.zenhub.com/support/solutions/articles/43000611544) functionality to manage a software project.

-* To continue to learn how to use GitHub and the GitHub Flow model to support collaboration among a team of software engineers.
+* To continue to learn how to use GitHub and the GitHub Flow model, including [Git branch naming conventions](https://deepsource.io/blog/git-branch-naming-conventions/) to support collaboration among a team of software engineers.

 * To continue to learn how to use Markdown to complete technical writing tasks.